 I am a Senior Lecturer in Classical Studies, and I joined the Open University in September 2011.
 Since 2019 I have also been the Open Media Fellow for Arts and Humanities.
 After an undergraduate degree in Greek and Roman Studies at the University of Birmingham, I studied for my MA and PhD at the University of Bristol, where I developed my research interests in classical reception studies.
 I joined the OU from the University of Liverpool, where I was a Lecturer in Classical Studies (2006-2009), and then the J.P.
 Postgate Early Career Fellow in Classics (2009-2011).

 My research is concerned with the many different ways in which the modern world receives, engages with, and uses the classical past.
-I am particularly interested in cinematic receptions of antiquity, and have published articles on films such as Fellini-Satyricon, Jean-Luc Godard’s Le Mépris, Oliver Stone’s Alexander, Agora, and the 1954 Ulisse.
+I am particularly interested in receptions of antiquity in contemporary popular culture, especially the cinema.
 My monograph on Film and the Classical Epic Tradition was published by Oxford University Press in 2013, and I have written about films as diverse as Fellini-Satyricon, Le Mépris, Alexander, Agora, and Pompeii.

 The ongoing impact of Pompeii and Herculaneum on the cultural imagination continues to be the other main focus of my work, and I am currently investigating the surprising variety of ways in which contemporary music, from prog rock to pop, has found inspiration in this archaeological site.

 I am also developing a new project which explores the relationship between antiquity and gardens in the modern world.
 Building on my expertise in Latin literature, I am particularly interested in the ways in which Latin texts and other aspects of Greco-Roman myth and culture are incorporated into contemporary garden art, beginning with the work of Ian Hamilton Finlay at Little Sparta.